2023 stimulus check predictions

 However, in some states, such as Alaska, your uplift will be made to some existing energy payments delivered to you, so be sure to check with your state how to claim any rebates you are eligible for.

-Normally, stimulus checks are only distributed during times of economic difficulty, such as the pandemic or the current inflation surge.
+Normally, stimulus checks are only distributed during times of economic difficulties, such as the pandemic or the current inflation surge.

-Even before this, the federal government deployed stimulus checks during the 2001 and 2008 recessions, so if the economy begins to shrink or a recession starts to impact households, it’s entirely possible the government will distribute more stimulus checks.
+Even before this, the federal government deployed stimulus checks during the 2001 and 2008 recessions, so if the economy begins to shrink or a recession starts to impact households, the government may distribute more stimulus checks.

 From inflation to concerns over the future of the economy, there is a lot of uncertainty for those looking to plan for the future.